Whether it has been five or fifteen years, or even your first time visiting, the JORVIK Viking Centre has something new for everyone.

 For more information on Barley Hall please visit the Barley Hall website.

-Visiting all four attractions will (should you wish to join) provide you with a free 12 month membership to the Pastport scheme that offers various benefits to holders.
+Visiting all five attractions will (should you wish to join) provide you with a free 12 month membership to the Pastport scheme that offers various benefits to holders.
 (E.g. shop discount, first option to buy event tickets, coach tours etc).

 YAT Pass holders will still receive entry to all four attractions for the remainder of their membership.